Many companies have multiple listings and/or secondary listings to other countries.

 Example of Apple's multiple exchange listings (primary listing is NASDAQ)

-Occasionally our analysis of a company will differ slightly across different exchanges.
+Occasionally our analysis of a company will differ across different exchanges.
 The most common confusion arises from the Intrinsic Value calculation.

 - Beta.
 It is a measure of volatility, or risk, in comparison to the market as a whole thus this may also vary on each country since the movement of each market may differ.